adaptyteam/adapty-docs/versioned_docs/version-3.0/set-up-webhook-integration.md

 ```

 #### Event properties for all events exept for the Access Level Updated event
+Event properties can differ between events.
+For example, for Access Level Updated event they differ pretty much, so we've deparated them to a separate section Event properties for Access Level Updated event.
+Event properties for other events are nearly the same, so we provide them as one table with highlighting if the property belons to some specific event.

 | Property                      | Type          | Description                                                  |
 | ----------------------------- | ------------- | ------------------------------------------------------------ |